 Getting to school - user guide for parents and carers

 This parent guide sets out the arrangements for providing transport assistance to pupils with special educational needs and disabilities (SEND).
 It is intended as a user guide for families where transport has already been applied for, assessed and agreed.
-If you are considering applying for SEND home to school transport, while this guide will be useful, we recommend that you read the full policy above.
+If you are considering applying for SEND home to school transport, while this guide will be useful, we recommend that you read the full policy.

 SEND Transport appeals

-If you are unhappy with the decision which you have received from the AfC SEND Transport team, in the first instance you should get in touch with the team again to see if a senior officer is able to do anything else to help resolve your concerns and review your case.
+If you are unhappy with the decision which you have received from the AfC SEND Transport team, we invite you to get in touch with the team to see if a senior officer is able to do anything else to help resolve your concerns and review your case.
 You can do this by using the email address at the top of your decline letter.
 This is stage 1 of the appeals procedure.
 The full appeals procedure is set out in the SEND Transport Policy (opens a new window).

 If, following the review by a senior officer, you remain unhappy and feel that you would like to formally appeal a decision, please use the form below.

 If you have any questions about completing this application, or if you have already submitted an application and wish to make a follow up enquiry please contact either: